Home › Industries › Wealth Management

 At the moment money is expected, they insert one believable message with revised banking details.
 The tone matches.
 The thread is real.
 Nothing about it trips the recipient’s instinct, because almost everything in it is genuine.
 The RCMP describes the same playbook: impersonate a trusted party, exploit a real payment, redirect the funds.

-Every business email compromise case we have worked started the same way.
+Every business email compromise case I have worked started the same way.
 A real, watched email thread with revised banking details arrived at the exact moment of a pending transfer.
 Never a clumsy blast.
-The hardest part for the firm afterward was accepting that the message looked completely normal.
+In my experience the hardest part afterward is the partner accepting that the message looked completely normal, because that is the part that feels like a personal failure.

 The mechanics matter because they tell you where defence works.
 The attacker does not need to break encryption or defeat your firewall.
 They need one believable message to land at one vulnerable moment.
 That is a human and process problem first, and a technology problem second.